GambuzX/Ascii-Raider/README.md

 ## Install Instructions

-To install this game you simple have to download the source code, compile and run it using gradle or some similar tool.
-To run it you have to pass an argument to the terminal with one of two options: "lanterna" or "swing" corresponding to the graphics interface that you want to use.
+To install this game you simply have to download the source code, compile and run it using gradle or some similar tool.
+To run it you have to pass an argument to the terminal with one of two options: "lanterna" or "swing", corresponding to the graphics interface that you want to use.
 If you choose to run the lanterna version make sure that your OS has a font called Monospaced (or simply change the LANTERNA_FONT parameter in the GlobalConfigs class to another font of your choice).